Louis Mailloux Affair: State of Education in New Brunswick

 Public education in New Brunswick has evolved slowly since its establishment in 1819.
 The system has faced challenges related to funding, access, and quality, as well as a lack of interest from the population.
 The Parish Schools Act of 1858 aimed to address these issues by making education more accessible and improving its quality.
 It also introduced the election of three school trustees (commissioners) at the parish level.
 However, ambiguities in the law led to the proliferation of denominational schools in the province.
 Additionally, school funding remained the responsibility of parents, resulting in poorer populations receiving a lower-quality education.
 Canadian Confederation, the Intercolonial Railway, the end of the Canadian-American Reciprocity Treaty, and the Fenian raids dominated New Brunswick politics, which diverted attention from education for several years.

 Common Schools Act

 New Brunswick Legislative Assembly Building, Fredericton.

-In 1869, Prime Minister George Edwin King proposed a bill to reform the province's education system.
+In 1869, Premier George Edwin King proposed a bill to reform the province's education system.
 Faced with opposition from prominent Catholic newspapers, Le Moniteur Acadien and The Morning Freeman, and to maintain power, King withdrew the bill just before the 1870 election and was re-elected.
 The bill was reintroduced to the Legislative Assembly of New Brunswick in 1871.
 Law 87, also known as the Common Schools Act, established school boards and a school tax, mandated non-denominational schools, and prohibited religious symbols.
 Despite opposition from some members of parliament and a media campaign, the bill was passed on May 5, 1871.